nadishan/react-native-orientation-next/README.md

-## React Native Orientation Next (A Fork of react-native-orientation-next)
+## React Native Orientation Next (A Fork of react-native-orientation)
 Listen to device orientation changes in React Native applications and programmatically set preferred orientation on a per screen basis.
 Works on both Android and iOS.

 ## Installing